Blue Lagoon Water Park, Pembrokeshire

-Blue Lagoon Water Park is an indoor waterpark near Canaston Bridge, Narberth in Pembrokeshire, Wales.
-Blue Lagoon is located in the Bluestone National Park Resort.
-It was opened in 2008.
+Blue Lagoon Water Park is an indoor waterpark near Canaston Bridge, Narberth in Pembrokeshire, Wales in the Bluestone National Park Resort.
+It opened in 2008.

 Features

-The subtropical waterpark features a beach-style large swimming pool with a wave machine, spa pools, river rapids ride, two water flumes, an "easy-going" lazy river that takes you outside, a pirates’ shipwreck and a separate wet play area for children in the water cove.
+The waterpark features a beach-style swimming pool with a wave machine, spa pools, river rapids ride, two water flumes, a lazy river that takes you outside, a pirates’ shipwreck and a separate wet play area for children in the water cove.

-Blue Lagoon Water Park building is 90m long by 40m wide.

 Blue Lagoon is only available for residents of Bluestone Resort who have "unlimited access".

-The waterpark is heated with locally-sourced biomass.
+The waterpark is heated with locally sourced biomass.
 In 2022, it was rated "excellent" by the Royal Life Saving Society UK.

 The park was closed for over a year during the COVID-19 pandemic in Wales, re-opening to only residents of Bluestone resort in April 2021, by April 2022 the water park had retained the exclusive policy.
 The move was criticised by locals.

-Swimming lessons may also be conducted at the waterpark, and seasonal pool parties.

 Construction

-The roof structure is constructed of timber frame, covered in wood tiles and two layers of transparent plastic and shaped like an upturned Cleddau coracle.
+The roof structure is constructed of timber frame, covered in wood tiles and two layers of transparent plastic.